Military Government of Porto Rico: Language and education

-In 1899, U.S. Senator George Frisbie Hoar described Puerto Ricans as "uneducated, simple-minded and harmless people who were only interested in wine, women, music and dancing" and recommended that Spanish should be abolished in the island's schools and only English should be taught.
-Schools became the primary vehicle of Americanization, and initially all classes were taught in English, which also made for a large dropout rate.
+The first proposals to replace Spanish with English as the language taught in schools were introduced.
+In 1899, U.S. Senator George Frisbie Hoar described Puerto Ricans as an "uneducated, simple-minded and harmless people who were only interested in wine, women, music and dancing" and recommended that Spanish should be abolished in the schools and only English should be taught.
+Schools became a primary vehicle for americanization, and initially all classes were taught in English, which also made for a large dropout rate.